adobe/aem-performance-experiments/experiments/large-result-sets/README.md

 1. Navigate to AEM's QueryBuilder debugger tool at: http://localhost:4502/libs/cq/search/content/querydebug.html.

-2. Find all items in the /content folder in the JCR by typing the following text in the text area:
+1. Find all items in the /content folder in the JCR by typing the following text in the text area:

 ```
    path=/content
 ```

-3. Select the `Search` button to execute the query.
+- Select the `Search` button to execute the query.

  <img src="../img/query-builder-debugger-exact-total.png">

-4. Make note of the total `Number of hits` and the `Time` it took the execute the query.
+- Make note of the total `Number of hits` and the `Time` it took the execute the query.

-Note, the query is not indexed to show the performance gain more easily.
+For demonstration purposes, the query is not indexed to show the performance gain more easily.

 ## Test #2: `Approximate the total`